-Goodwill is not amortized, but instead is reviewed and tested for impairment at least annually and whenever events or circumstances occur which indicate that goodwill might be impaired.
+Goodwill: Goodwill is not amortized, but instead is reviewed and tested for impairment at least annually and whenever events or circumstances occur which indicate that goodwill might be impaired.
 Goodwill that resulted from the Company's acquisition of Shannon Systems in 2015 and Bigtera in 2017 were US\$33,204 thousand and US\$625 thousand, respectively.
 Goodwill is tested for impairment annually on November 30.
-Total goodwill was nil as of December 31, 2020 after recognizing an impairment charge for the Shannon reporting unit.
+Total goodwill was US\$17,489 thousand as of December 31, 2019 and nil as of December 31, 2020 after recognizing an impairment charge for the Shannon reporting unit.

 The Company applied a one-step quantitative test and recorded the amount of goodwill impairment as the excess of a reporting unit's carrying amount over its fair value.
 Fair value determinations are sensitive to changes in the underlying assumptions and factors including those relating to estimating future operating cash flows to be generated from the reporting unit which are dependent upon historical data and internal forecasts and projections developed by management.
 Assumptions used to determine fair value used are classified as Level 3 within the fair value hierarchy due to the significant use of unobservable company-specific information.
-As a result of the goodwill impairment tests conducted as of November 30, 2020, the Company determined that the carrying amounts for Shannon reporting unit exceeded the fair value and recorded goodwill impairment charges of US\$17,489 thousand in the fourth quarter of 2020.
-The Company used the discounted cash flow method to determine the fair value of the Shannon unit.
+As a result of the goodwill impairment tests conducted as of June 30, 2019, November 30, 2019 and November 30, 2020, the Company determined that the carrying amounts for Shannon reporting unit exceeded the fair value and recorded goodwill impairment charges of US\$15,715 thousand and US\$17,489 thousand in the third quarter of 2019 and in the fourth quarter of 2020, respectively.
+The company used the discounted cash flow method to determine the fair value of the Bigtera unit and the Shannon unit.

+Decem iber 31

+2019 2020

+US\$ US\$

+Accumulated Accumulated

+Cost FCI Impairment Adjustment Amount Cost FCI Impairment Adjustment Amount

+Goodwill 100,129 (25,117) (57,485) (38) 17,489 100,129 (25,117) (74,974) (38)

+11. SHORT-TERM BANK LOANS

+The Company obtained US dollar bank revolver credit facilities and drew down US\$25,000 thousand and \$50,000 thousand in 2017 and 2020, respectively.
+The loan was repaid in 2018 and 2020.
+Interest rates ranged from 0.78% to 2.95% per annum on outstanding monthly balance.

+The interest expenses for the years ended December 31, 2018, 2019 and 2020 were US\$355 thousand, nil and US\$11 thousand, respectively.

+12. REFUND LIABILITIES

 December 31

-2020
+2019 2020

-US\$

-Foreign Net

-Disposal of Accumulated Currency Carrying

-Cost FCI Impairment Adjustment Amount

-Goodwill 100,129 (25,117) (74,974) (38)

-9. SHORT-TERM BANK LOANS

-The Company has a US dollar bank revolver credit facilities from which it drew down and repaid US\$50,000 thousand and US\$\$40,000 thousand in 2020 and 2022, respectively.
-Interest rates were 0.78% and 4.55% per annum on the outstanding monthly balance in 2020 and 2022, respectively.

-The interest expenses for the years ended December 31, 2020, 2021 and 2022 were US\$11 thousand, nil and US\$71 thousand, respectively.

-10. REFUND LIABILITIES

-I December 31

-202 1 2022

-US \$ US\$
+US\$ US\$

-Refund liabilities 3,8 6,471
+Refund liabilities 2,260 2,105